Compulsory purchase in England and Wales

+Local authorities and other statutory undertakers need the power of compulsory purchase because voluntary purchase can be laborious, longwinded, and expensive, particularly if the needed area has many owners.
+Private owners might not give up land needed for public works for a fair price (holdout problem); they could delay sale and thereby delay meeting a public need for a project; it might not be clear who owns the land; or the owner might not be found.

+The compensation paid is meant to put the owner in the same financial position as if their land had not been taken from them.

 History

 After the enclosure movement, the Surrey Railways Act 1801 (41 Geo.
 3. (U.K.). c. xxxiii) used compulsory purchase to build the Surrey Iron Railway.
 Courts since have fought over the extent to which compulsory purchase is used for the public good.

-Historically, compulsory purchases were carried out under the inclosure acts and their predecessors, where enclosure was frequently a method of expropriating people from common land for the benefit of barons and landlords.
-In the Industrial Revolution, most railways were built by private companies procuring compulsory purchase rights from private acts of Parliament, though by the late 19th century, powers of compulsory purchase slowly became more transparent and used for general social welfare, as with the Public Health Act 1875 (38 & 39 Vict. c.
+Before the 19th century, government had no general power of compulsory purchase, so such actions needed specific private Acts of Parliament to override property rights.
+Examples include inclosure acts, and acts for building canals, harbours and railways.
+Procedures were consolidated by the Land Clauses Consolidation Act 1845 and the Inclosure Act 1845.
+By the late 19th century, powers of compulsory purchase slowly became more transparent and used for general social welfare, as with the Public Health Act 1875 (38 & 39 Vict. c.
 55), or the Housing of the Working Classes Act 1885.
 Compulsory purchase legislation was significantly extended during the First World War for military use, and after the war for housing, as certain principles became standardised.